pik-piam/PyPSA-China-PIK/docs/model.md

 subject to
 - meeting energy demand for each region *r* and time *t*
-- transmission constraints between nodes
+- transmission constraints between nodes (volume or cost expansion)
 - wind, solar and hydro availability for all *r, t*
 - respecting geographical potentials for renewables
 - emission budget (or pricing added to OPEX)